neillturner/terraform-aws-populate_nlb_tg_with_rds/README.md

 ### rds_dns_name

-the DNS name of the RDS database.
+The DNS name of the RDS database.
+This can be in fact any DNS resolvable to an instance like redshift DNS.

 ### nlb_tg_arn